tnm/qr/README.md

 To-Do, Additions, More
 -----------------------

 Some more documentation will be added soon.
-I will likely implement a few more abstract data structures to make this something of a library. :)
+Version 0.2.0 will prevent race conditions with multiple writers.

 Feel free to fork!